-Budgeted cost: £ 42,822
+Budgeted cost: £ 44,297

 Activity Evidence that supports this approach Challenge number(s) addressed THRIVE online subscription.
 THRIVE full time provision for family support and partnership.
 THRIVE resources.
 Improved attendance at school and in lessons.
 Reduction in the number of exclusions.
 Raised self-esteem and age appropriate social and emotional development.
 Promote health and well-being for all pupils.
 Whole school approach to THRIVE embedded in the ethos of the school.
-Behaviour interventions 4 months gain Social/Emotional Learning 4 months gain 2,3 and 4 Liaison work with pupils, parents and outside agencies by DSL / Pastoral Manager / Attendance Officer / Welfare Officer / Family Support Worker/ Embedding principles of good practice set out in the DfE's 'Improving School Attendance advice' is used to improve the attendance of pupils at school and in lessons.
-Use of attendance support 2,4 and 6

-SENDCO and SENDCO Administrator.
-Learning conversations and pastoral support. plans and collaborative work with the LA to ensure good attendance.
+Behaviour interventions 4 months gain Social/Emotional Learning 4 months gain 2,3 and 4 Liaison work with pupils, parents and outside agencies by DSL / Pastoral Manager / Attendance officer / Welfare officer / SENCO and SENDCo administrator.
+Embedding principles of good practice set out in the DfE's 'Improving School Attendance advice' is used to improve the attendance of pupils at school and in lessons.
+Use of attendance support plans and collaborative work with the LA to ensure good attendance.
+2,4 and 6 Learning conversations and pastoral support.
 Welfare sessions, check-ins and interventions are based on previous practise and proven to be successful.
 Pupil support and outside agency support for families.
 Child protection plans and support plans for Signs of safety model has been adapted into a 'Thinking about the Child' approach, used with vulnerable children, which supports work with multi agencies.
 This is a recommended national approach and proven successful.
 CIN and Early help including specific interventions.
 Parental Engagement 4 months gain (EEF Toolkit) Family Thrive session and early help sessions are part of our practice.

 'Embrace opportunity, nurture success and inspire futures' by offering careers advice, leadership opportunities, roles and responsibilities and extra-curricular enrichment.
 Subsidy for educational visits, residential trips, inspiration days, Food and Nutrition curriculum, social awareness day and music tuition has proven successful in previous academic years.
 Support parents to purchase school uniform and equipment for learning has allowed pupils in previous years to successfully take on these opportunities.
 3,4,5 and 6 CLA PEP funding to support strong outcomes for all CLA pupils to support their PEP targets and ascertain pupil voice.
 LA PEP coordinators meetings with the DT to secure smart targets.
 Practise that is in line with the requirements of the Virtual schools and DfE.
 2 and 3

-Total budgeted cost: £ 200,235
+Total budgeted cost: £ 177,530